openordu/ordu-ui/src/about.md

 Likewise Openordú will allow us to bring Celtic paganism and the culture which surrounds it into a version control system for sharing, education, commentary, and development of the culture itself.
-This culture cannot be appropriated as it is open to everyone, the arbiters of this culture are the contributors of its development, taking mixed cloth pieces of our heritage and creating a new whole cloth heritage belongs to those who honor it.
+This particular culture cannot be appropriated as it open to everyone, the arbiters of this culture are whoever the contributors of its development are, taking mixed cloth pieces of our heritage and creating a new whole cloth heritage belongs to those who honor it.
+In order to contribute, you must agree that this project owns your work and is able to license your contribution to the wider community.

 This mission is done with care and will encompass the values of pluralism (acceptance for the diversity of Celtic cultural expression), historical awareness, and individual sovereignty.

-The technical portions of the project form three major parts:
+The technical portions of the project form several major parts:

-Source Texts: myths, stories, customs, prayers, praxis, charms, healing, rites, songs, dances, poetry Frontend: A body of UI which turns the Markdown into a website.
-Public Celtic Encyclopedia: A whack at a public form of Mary Jones's JCE Volunteer coders are always welcome.
+* Source Texts: myths, stories, transations, and folk-tales
+* Praxes: customs, prayers, praxis, charms, healing, rites, songs, dances, poetry
+* Frontend: A body of UI which turns the Markdown into a website.
+* Public Celtic Encyclopedia: A whack at a public form of Mary Jones's JCE Volunteer coders are always welcome.
 We are, in particular, looking for vuejs and vuepress user interface programmers.